rsuite/rsuite.github.io/src/components/icon/en/custom.md

 /**
  * import * as SvgIcons from '../../fixtures/SvgIcons'
  * import IconLogo from '../../resources/images/logo.svg';
- * IconLogo, SvgIcons 是 import 的外部资源。
+ * IconLogo, SvgIcons is external resources.
  */

 const instance = (